gagejustins/gagejustins.github.io/_posts/2018-05-07-being-technical-is-overrated.md

 # A More Useful Definition of Technical – A Mindset and Practical Skill

 All of this being said, being technical is obviously crucial to a complete operation.
 You need engineers to build software products and maintain them.
 A company full of salespeople isn’t a company (it’s a bank).
 But I think where being technical really starts to give you an edge is specifically when you’re not technical.
-My view of technicality is that it’s augmentative – it’s can give you an edge and a boost at roles where it’s not typically appreciated.
+My view of technicality is that it’s augmentative – it can give you an edge and a boost at roles where it’s not typically appreciated.

 Which of these people would you rather hire?